webqit/webflo/README.md

 #### In a Multi Page Layout

-In a Multi Page layout (as [above](#layout-and-templating-overview)), generic contents - e.g. header and footer sections, etc. - are typically bundled into one `bundle.html` file that can be embedded on each page of the application.
+In a Multi Page layout (as seen [earlier](#layout-and-templating-overview)), generic contents - e.g. header and footer sections, etc. - are typically bundled into one `bundle.html` file that can be embedded on each page of the application.

 ```html
 <!--